 X-ray scanners and security personnel are in situ at the entrances of places where large gatherings of people occur.
 As a solo female traveller I found Russia to be a safe place to visit.

-Further Russia travel tips and humorous observations can be found in my post Visiting Putin’s Place: St. Petersburg travel guide.
+Further Russia travel tips can be found in my post St. Petersburg travel guide.

 Russia is a country with a lot of geography.
 St. Petersburg is a city with a lot of history, founded in 1703 by Peter the Great.
-Tsarist Russia is examined in St. Petersburg: From Peter the Great to February 1917 Revolution
+Imperial Russia is examined in my Romanov St. Petersburg post.

 RUSSIA TRAVEL BOOKS

 Books always form a major part of my research prior to visiting any destination.
 Below are the books I used to research St. Petersburg and life in Russia in general.

 Dervla Murphy: Through Siberia by Accident: A Small Slice of Autobiography